Hi!

 As you've probably already guessed, this class will involve a lot of reading.
 A lot of reading.

 But don't worry.
-I've divided up the required comprehensive approach to prose, poetry and drama into weekly, manageable chunks, so that you are able to closely read the materials--meaning, that you deliberately read: slowly, focused, and intent--rather than trying to guzzle such a tremendous amount of reading your comprehension of what you've read suffers.
+I've divided up the required comprehensive approach to prose, poetry and drama into weekly, manageable chunks, so that you are able to closely read the materials--meaning, that you deliberately read: slowly, focused, and intently--rather than trying to guzzle such a tremendous amount of reading that your comprehension of what you've read suffers.

-As a heads up, the initial couple of weeks' worth of readings are relatively short, not taking much time to complete.
+As a heads up, the initial couple of weeks' worth of readings are relatively short, not taking too much time to complete.
 However, as the semester progresses, the amount of, and the complexity of, readings will increase.
-Don't fall victim to procrastination (it's VERY easy to do in an asynchronous class), and then try to consume a tremendous amount of reading in a short period of time.
+Don't fall victim to procrastination (it's VERY easy to do in an asynchronous class) and then try to consume a tremendous amount of reading in a short period of time.
 You will need time to "digest" the material, time to reflect on what you've read, time to consider what meaning or understanding or "truth(s)" you discover from your reading.

-This week’s readings address the earliest forms of prose.
+This week’s readings address our earliest forms of prose.
 Many are you are familiar with mythology, at least the Greek and Roman gods.
 Here, we are going to focus more this week on what are called "creation myths," stories by cultures that explain where they came from, how they came into being, looking for similarities, differences, and other ways these compare/contrast to our American culture.

 You will also read a couple of much more modern versions of stories, where Death, is a character.
 These will then move us into early fables, stories which are generally very short, but always have a life lesson, or "moral" to teach us.
 Of course, Aesop rules this domain, but these stories are still relevant, still told, and many times the methods of retelling are interesting in themselves.
 (Check out "Mr. Peabody and Sherman" on YouTube, especially episodes featuring the "Wayback Machine.")